 P. The

-several states may nullify any law of the United States, whenever three-fifths
+nullify any law of the United States, provided such nullification occurs within

-occur within twelve months of the enactment of the law.
+twelve months of the enactment of the law as defined in Article I. Upon such

 state retains its sovereignty, freedom, and independence, and every power,